A dietitian's top-picks for healthy travel snacks

 Craving something sweet?

-Some of us want to indulge a bit during travel.
-Instead of blowing tons of calories on junk food, look to the indulgent treats below instead.
-Warning: These treats do NOT travel well in high heat but do fine at room temperature.
+Who doesn't enjoy a delicious little treat while traveling?
+Instead of blowing tons of calories on junk food, look to the indulgent chocolate treats below instead.
+Warning: These treats do NOT handle heat well, but they do just fine at room temperature or chilled in a cooler–a welcome delight on summer road trips!

 Chocolate-covered espresso beans

-Great for a little pick-me-up and less calorie-dense than chocolate-covered nuts or plain chocolate, one ounce of espresso beans contains about 130-150 calories and 15 grams total carbs.
-Larger beans will have a lower-calorie density than small beans since there is more espresso bean than chocolate by weight.
-They are usually not a high risk for overeating unless you are impervious to caffeine.
+If you need a little pick-me-up, these make delightful road-trip snacks that are lower in calories than chocolate-covered nuts or plain chocolate.
+One ounce of espresso beans contains about 130-150 calories and 15 grams of total carbs.
+Larger beans have fewer calories than small beans since there is more coffee than chocolate by weight.
+If you're sensitive to caffeine, be careful with your portions.
+You need your sleep, even when vacationing!

-Choose 70% cacao or higher-content chocolate for more antioxidants and limit to one ounce (about 1/3 of a standard high-quality chocolate bar).
-One ounce is about 170 calories and 15 grams total carbs.
+Go for chocolate that's at least 70% cacao for more antioxidants, and stick to one ounce (about ⅓ of a standard, high-quality chocolate bar).
+Just one ounce carries about 170 calories and 15 grams of total carbs.

 Water

-If you have a little extra room on a road trip, an ice chest or cooler will expand your healthy travel foods and drinks menu.
+If you have a little extra room on a road trip, a collapsible cooler will expand your healthy travel snacks and drinks menu.
+You can even pack an empty one in your luggage, then fill it with healthy favorites when you arrive.
 Have a safe and enjoyable trip!

 Meal Planning & Diets->Snacks Travel->"Planes, Trains, & Automobiles"